jforget/raku-Hamilton2/doc/Hamilton.en.md

 I was right when  I decided to run the tests in  random order.
-Even if the tests use different files, we  can notice that the test which runs first is  significantly slower  that the other  tests, except  for the reference test.
+Even if the tests use different files, we  can notice that the test which runs first is  significantly slower  that the other  tests minus the reference test.
 By  running several times the series of  tests, we can see that  all five tests are  better than the reference  test and that they are equivalent to each other.